Table of Contents

 Elder abuse comes in five main forms.

 - Financial abuse is the most common type of elder abuse.
-Financial abuse occurs when a caregiver misuses the funds and assets of an elderly person for the benefit of anyone other than the elder.
+Financial abuse occurs when a caregiver misuses the funds and assets of an elderly person for the benefit of anyone other than the elderly.
 Forgery, theft, coercion, and improper use of guardianship are all forms of financial abuse.

 - Physical abuse refers to the use of physical force to cause pain, illness, distress, or death to an elderly person.
 Hitting, striking, shoving, burning, and slapping are all examples of physical abuse.